FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 FIFA Club Protection Programme: $80 Million

 This insurance program compensates clubs when their players suffer injuries while on national team duty during FIFA International Match Calendar dates.
+A total of 241 incidents were reported during the 2019-2022 cycle.

 Administrative and Governance Costs: $1.036 Billion

-Personnel and Operations: Approximately $600 Million
+Personnel and Operations: $600 Million

-FIFA President Salary: President Gianni Infantino received a total pre-tax compensation package of 3.6 million Swiss francs ($3.9 million) in 2022, including base salary, bonuses, and expenses.
+FIFA President Gianni Infantino received a total pre-tax compensation package of 3.6 million Swiss francs ($3.9 million) in 2022, including base salary, bonuses, and expenses.
 His annual bonus increased by 620,000 Swiss francs ($673,000) following the successful Qatar World Cup.

 Communications and Digital Innovation: $26+ Million

-FIFA invested heavily in digital transformation, including:
+FIFA invested heavily in digital transformation:

 • Launch of FIFA+ streaming platform (free live matches and documentary archive)